コンテンツにスキップ

 2022 Solo Exhibition "Hokkaido"

-The exhibits will be divided into two periods: the first exhibition (flat and three-dimensional works) and the second exhibition (crafts, calligraphy, and photography).
+The exhibition will be divided into two periods: the first period (flat and three-dimensional works) and the second period (crafts, calligraphy, and photography).

 2nd Exhibition (Crafts, Calligraphy, Photography) September 20th (Wed) - October 1st (Sun)